-Best Traditional: Pottery Barn Matteo Extendable Dining Table
+Best Traditional: Pottery Barn Mateo Extendable Dining Table

 If you already have a set of show-stopping chairs that you'd like to be the focal point of your space, opting for a simple and straightforward table is the way to go.
 This high-quality, classically designed wood table from Pottery Barn is pretty much a blank slate for your dining room.

 The Matteo Extendable Dining Table features a weathered, distressed finish that delivers a subtle warmth and character that won't overwhelm your space.
 It also features a butterfly leaf which can transform the six-person table to an eight-person table in an instant.